 Some dental insurance policies cover clear aligner treatment.
 If your plan has a lifetime maximum for orthodontic treatment, you might be able to use it to cover $1,000 or more of the price of your aligners.
 We are an insurance-friendly practice, so we will be happy to help you figure out if your coverage applies and how you can use it to your greatest advantage.
 If your insurance doesn’t cover Invisalign, ask us about using your FSA or HSA funds to cover your treatment.

 As an Invisalign-certified specialist in Grayslake, Dr. Ben wants you to be able to afford your treatment.
 That is why, in addition to helping you with insurance, we offer a few other provisions that may make it easier to fit Invisalign into your budget:

 Are you ready to start straightening your teeth with Invisalign?
 Contact us today to learn more about this treatment and its associated costs.

-Invisalign aligners are constructed out of a patented material that is designed to be as comfortable as possible.
-With that being said, your aligners are likely to cause some soreness as they apply pressure to your teeth, especially when you first transition between aligners.
-That is simply the nature of orthodontic treatment.
-Here are a few tips to help you cope with the discomfort:
+Invisalign aligners are constructed out of a patented, non-toxic, BPA-free material that is designed to be as comfortable as possible.
+But it is normal to experience some soreness, especially when you first transition between aligners sets, as the trays are designed to apply pressure to your teeth.

 If there are hairline cracks on an aligner, you might be able to continue wearing it — just be careful when handling it so you do not worsen the damage.
 If an aligner is broken or warped, however, do not attempt to wear it, and don’t try to repair it by yourself.
 Rather, call us.
 We will give you guidance on your next steps.
 We might recommend that you wear a previous aligner until we can order a replacement for you.
 Or, if you were close to moving on to your next aligner, you might be able to start wearing it a few days early.